victornemeth/evo2apptainer/README.md

 Note:

-You Can skip the warning about flash-attn, it uses flash attn build in vortex, but apptainer did not work if not also installed by pip.
+You can skip the warning about flash-attn, it uses flash attn build in vortex, but apptainer did not work if not also installed by pip.

 ---